rmraya/TMXEditor/README.md

 It supports multilingual translation memories and is designed to handle very large TMX files, including files with millions of translation units.

+TMXEditor is actively maintained and used in real-world translation workflows.

+## Who is this for

+For translators and engineers working with large TMX files who need reliable editing, validation, and conversion tools without size limitations.

-## Capabilities
+## Feaures

 - Open and edit TMX files
 - Handle large TMX files efficiently
 - Validate TMX structure and content
 - Merge and split TMX files
 - Manage languages in multilingual memories
-- Convert Excel or CSV files to TMX
+- Convert Excel or CSV data to TMX

 ## Convert Excel or CSV to TMX

-TMXEditor can convert spreadsheet data (Excel or CSV) into TMX format, allowing you to build translation memories from existing data.
+A common use case is building translation memories from existing data: TMXEditor can convert spreadsheet data (Excel or CSV) into TMX format, allowing you to build translation memories from existing data.

 <a href="https://www.maxprograms.com/tutorials/CSVtoTMX.mp4"><img src="https://www.maxprograms.com/images/CSVtoTMX.png"></a>